License Options for Faculty and Staff: |

 For Yale faculty and staff who digitally sign internal business documents (e.g., Sole Source forms) or other documents that do not require University signatory authority, there are several free products available that support viewing, annotating, form filling, printing, and converting to and from PDF, and digitally signing PDF files.

-Under the new licensing model, users have the flexibility to select a license for Acrobat Pro (plus Adobe Express) to meet their PDF needs.
+Users have the flexibility to select a license for Acrobat Pro (plus Adobe Express) to meet their PDF needs.
 The table below shows functionality available in alternative PDF tools compared to Acrobat Pro.
 Please note, these suggested alternatives are not supported by ITS and are not approved for use with PDFs containing PHI.

 As noted above, the free Adobe Reader tool can be used to digitally sign PDF documents.